Girls walk to Soho, less than two miles down Grand St. Katya has the street map of Manhattan in her head.

 Katja, "Spasibo,” (thank you.)

 Katya orders Beluga blini.
-Blini are yeast crepes, more like a thin pancake that rises a bit.
+Blini are yeast crepes, more like a thin pancake.
 Beluga caviar and sour cream accompany.
 Streak of sour cream, then add caviar, roll up and enjoy.
 Red borscht, beet soup with braised beef pirozhok, beef wrapped in a pastry shell.

 Ellen, "Dang, this is good.
 Another vodka maybe."